tushar-sharma/tushar-sharma.github.io/_posts/2022-08-29-your-filename.md

 si
 ```

 However if we want to change the order of sorting, we can use `Comparator`.
 Like we want to sort the array based on length of strings.
-Comparators in java are object that can be used to compare two objects.
+Comparators in java are objects that can be used to compare two objects.

 ```java
 String[] testArray = {"hello", "bye", "si"};